-The California Department of Housing and Community Development (HCD) defines a housing unit as a house, an apartment, a mobile home or trailer, a group of rooms, or a single room occupied as separate living guarters, or if vacant, intended for occupancy as separate living guarters.
-Separate living guarters are those in which the occupants live separately from any other individuals in the building, and which have direct access from outside the building or through a common hall.
+The California Department of Housing and Community Development (HCD) defines a housing unit as a house, an apartment, a mobile home or trailer, a group of rooms, or a single room occupied as separate living quarters, or if vacant, intended for occupancy as separate living quarters.
+Separate living quarters are those in which the occupants live separately from any other individuals in the building, and which have direct access from outside the building or through a common hall.